ericholscher/ericholscher.com/site/blog/drafts/beginners-guide-to-docs.rst

 At the end of this guide,
 you should have a project with a great README.
-This document includes a :ref:`template` that you can use to get started.
+There is a :ref:`template` that you can use to get started.

-Feel free to read this document fully, or use it as a reference.
+.. _why:

 Why write docs
 --------------